List of Atomwaffen Division members in the United States who faced criminal charges: Vasillios Pistolis

+Virginia Arrest

+Pistolis was charged in Albemarle County with "using fire to racially intimidate", a Virginia anti-KKK cross burning statute and was arrested on September 5, 2024.

 Jeffrey Clark

 In November 2018, authorities in Washington arrested a 30-year-old man named Jeffrey Clark on weapons charges after the FBI received a tip from his family members that he and his brother Edward Clark, 23, might be planning a massacre.
 It was revealed that the brothers were connected to the Pittsburgh synagogue shooting suspect, Robert Bowers.
-In court, Federal prosecutors filings noted that the brothers may have known about the attack and that they openly admired McVeigh, Charlie Manson and Unabomber Ted Kaczynski and wanted to kill Jews and other minorities.
+In court, Federal prosecutors filings noted that the brothers may have known about the attack and that they openly admired McVeigh, Dylann Roof, Charlie Manson and Unabomber Ted Kaczynski and wanted to kill Jews and other minorities.
 According to the family members the brothers wanted to hasten up the coming race war and revolution.
 Online, Jeffrey Clark described Bowers as a "hero" and called the massacre a "dry run for things to come".
 The authorities found guns, Atomwaffen propaganda, hollow-point bullets and ballistic vests and helmets in the apartment of the Clark brothers, and according to Propublica the brothers had communicated on the Atomwaffen chatroom for initiates and members.

 Prosecutors urged the court to keep Clark in detention pending trial and take his threats seriously "in light of the defendant's access to weapons, possession of body armor, possession of high-capacity ammunition magazines, glorification of acts of violence, and proclamations that he was 'committed to the survival of the white race by any means necessary'".
 Later, the authorities managed to track down the younger brother, who was discovered dead of a gunshot wound on Theodore Roosevelt Island.

 Jeffrey Clark pleaded guilty to the gun charges and was sentenced to time served since his arrest by the FBI, followed by three years of supervised release.